tomasvotava/fastapi-sso/CONTRIBUTING.md

 ### Formatting

-As visible in `pyproject.toml`, I use `black` as a formatter with all the default settings except for the `line_length` parameter. `119` is the number I, partly as a joke, chose, so let's all use it.
+As visible in `pyproject.toml`, I use `black` as a formatter with all the default settings except for the `line_length` parameter.
+As seen in the file, I set it to 120 characters.
+Please try to keep the code formatted this way.

 It is easy to reformat the code by calling `black` from the repository root: